Chateux1/cypress-tests-for-interview/README.md

     - Descriptions used in the tooltips in settings and other locations could be reviewed for styling
     - There are some grammatical mistakes as well (capital letters in the middle of a sentence, the/a usage)
 ### Bugs
-Here a two random bugs that I have found :)
+Here are two random bugs that I have found :)
 - Bug 1
     - Click 'New Session'
     - Make a change in settings